mjdamgaard/UP-Web-Project/open-dev-co-ops.md

 The parameters *x* and *y* from the last section can of course be adjusted,depending on how close to open source contra closed source you want to go.

 If you choose too small values, you risk not being able to set the prices very high, which means less payment for the contributors.
-However, if you set them too high, you might need to find other ways to assure the customers that the company will not stagnate or *enshittify* (TODO: Insert wiki link) in the future, or gamble that they will not care about this significantly.
+However, if you set them too high, you might need to find other ways to assure the customers that the company will not stagnate or [enshittify](https://en.wikipedia.org/wiki/Enshittification) in the future, or gamble that they will not care about this significantly.
 But if they do, you might risk that the customers choose a competing developer co-op instead with better assurances.